Keurig Green Mountain hosted a dynamic charity team building event for its sales reps during a recent training program.

-This was a group of about 75 people who, while they were technically coworkers in the same department, never worked together because of geography; they were spread across the country.
-For that reason, this Bike-A-Thon™ was designed to reinforce key team building and communication skills in addition to sharing Keurig Green Mountain’s commitment to being a “good neighbor”.
+This was a group of about 75 people who, while they were technically co-workers in the same department, never worked together because of geography; they were spread across the country.
+For that reason, this Bike-a-Thon was designed to reinforce key team building and communication skills in addition to sharing Keurig Green Mountain’s commitment to being a “good neighbor.”
 The bicycles assembled that day were being donated to Respond, Inc., a local domestic violence prevention organization.

-Beginning with a few ice breakers games, we quickly moved into the competition rounds of our workshop.
+Beginning with a few icebreaker games, we quickly moved into the competition rounds of our workshop.
 Games like Flip Cup and Word Writing got people fired up, and there was a lot of cheering going on.
 Once the bicycle assembly started, it was easy to see teamwork in action.
-Any conflicts were resolved quickly, and people communicated effectively.
+Any conflicts were resolved quickly and people communicated effectively.

 Respond, Inc. Benefits